 Any student who is required to be reassessed in a module shall be reassessed only in that component or in those components of the modular assessment which he or she is deemed to have failed by virtue of not having reached a mark of 40% in that component or those components.
-If a student succeeds in passing his or her reassessment or third assessment attempt in a component or those components of a given module, the pass mark for the module as a whole, notwithstanding the result achieved in the reassessment or third assessment attempt, shall be recorded as 40%.
-The reassessment task of a student in a given component of a module shall be as stated in the formal documentation and shall be proportionate to and equivalent to the original assessment task.
+If a student succeeds in passing his or her reassessment or third assessment attempt in a component or those components of a given module, the pass mark for the module as a whole, notwithstanding the result achieved in the reassessment task of a student in a given component of a module shall be as stated in the formal documentation and shall be proportionate to and equivalent to the original assessment task.
 Any issues over the interpretation of this regulation shall be referred to the Dean of Academic Quality and Standards for decision.